Scotland v Ukraine play-off confirmed for 1 June

 As a result of the new arrangements for the World Cup play-offs, Scotland and Ukraine's Nations League Group B1 matches will be altered.

-Scotland's opener at home to Armenia has been pushed back to 8 June and the away games with Republic of Ireland (11 June) and Armenia (14 June) will go ahead as planned.
+Scotland's opener at home to Armenia has been pushed back four days to 8 June and the away games with Republic of Ireland (11 June) and Armenia (14 June) will go ahead as planned.

-Steve Clarke's side will face Ukraine on Nations League duty home (21 September) and away (27 September) either side of a home game against Republic of Ireland on 24 September.
+Steve Clarke's side will face Ukraine on Nations League duty at home on 21 September - rescheduled from 7 June - and away (27 September) either side of a home game against Republic of Ireland on 24 September.

-"Firstly, it will be great to be able to welcome to Ukraine to Hampden Park in June," said Scottish Fa chief executive Ian Maxwell.
+"Firstly, it will be great to be able to welcome to Ukraine to Hampden Park in June," said Scottish FA chief executive Ian Maxwell.

 "While, understandably, there will be two sets of competitive players who are committed to taking another step closer to World Cup qualification, we also understand and appreciate the wider context in which the match will take place.

 "We have been consistent throughout that postponing the original tie was the right and only thing to do and look forward to hosting Ukraine at Hampden Park in June."